Fonseca has just four cigars in its regular offering and this marks the first time the brand has gotten an Edición Regional offering.

 - I loved the size of this cigar.
-I think a Corona Extra or a Robusto would be a great addition to their full production lineup, it would probably help them in popularity given the demand for a thicker cigar these days.
+I think a corona extra or robusto would be a great addition to the full production lineup, it would probably help them in popularity given the demand for a thicker cigar these days.
 Although part of me rejoices in the fact that they are one of the very few lines that are holding on to that old school cigar profile of thin gauge cigars.
 It gives me hope.

 - Construction was top notch.
 I don’t believe I had to touch up the burn once and the draw was great the whole way.

-- Final Smoking time was 1 hour 35 minutes.
+- Final Smoking time was one hour 35 minutes.

 As I stated before, I wasn’t expecting a whole lot out of this cigar but it impressed me quite a bit.
 It has a solid flavor profile with a nice balance of toasty flavors and a mellow sweetness.
 There was a nice amount of spice at times to give it even more depth, and the final third was a wonderful end to a good cigar.
 This would be an absolute perfect morning or mid day cigar a cigar that’s full in flavor but mellow enough that I don’t need a full stomach to smoke it.
 I certainly plan on grabbing a box of these because I want to see what they do in a few years.